 However today almost half of the population live in apartments and houses.
 People prefer houses than ger in the countryside too.
 Hence most tourist camps operating in Mongolia offer ger housing to visitors, enabling the guest to watch the sky through its roof window.

 2. MONGOLIANS RIDE HORSE AS A TRANSPORTATION

 The truth is we do not ride horse often.
 Even herders ride motorcycle or vehicles in the countryside instead of horse nowadays.
-However, it is easy to find horse in Mongolia while tourist companies organize horse treks regularly.
-Moreover, horse is a sacred animal, and Mongols have a variety of spiritual beliefs regarding them.
+However, it is easy to find a horse in Mongolia while tourist companies organize horse treks regularly.
+Moreover, a horse is a sacred animal, and Mongols have a variety of spiritual beliefs regarding them.

 Also, the mare's milk is processed into the national beverage, "airag".

 In Mongolia, each horseman selects the best horse from their herd and takes it to the race during the Naadam festival.
 Horse racing is one of the "three manly sports".
 Mongolian races are long, up to 30 km, and can involve thousands of horses.

 3. MONGOLIA IS THE LEAST VEGAN PLACE IN THE WORLD

 Mongolia is definitely the country for meat lovers.
 We eat meat around the year as we have harsh weathers which had affected the traditional diet.
 Mongols mainly eat beef, mutton, horse meat and goat meat.
 It is popular to eat horse meat during the extremely cold Mongolian winter as the meat serves more calories which help the body to keep warm.

 However, Mongols prefer not to eat meat during the summer.
 If you visit herder family, you will notice that they eat dinner at around 5 p.m to 6 p.m and drink yogurt or boiled milk before they go to sleep.
 Meat is mostly cooked or used in soups.
 Spices and vegetables are not served often in the nomadic family.